F0x06/OpenComputers-3D-Designer/README.md

 Working demo: http://f0x.me/OpenComputers-3D-Designer/

-You can also use in conjunhction my Blender plugin to easly create and export your models to 3DM format
+You can also use in conjunhction my Blender plugin to easly create and export your models to 3DM format:

 https://github.com/F0x06/Blender-OpenComputers-3DM-Exporter